Jump to content

 The primary shorthand classes also have negated versions:

-Be careful when using negated shorthands inside square brackets.
+Be careful when using negated shorthand inside square brackets.
 For example:

 Repeating Character Classes